 - You must complete a learning-serving covenant, reflection papers, and final evaluations.

-- You must participate in the International Ministry Awareness week presentations held in October after your return.
+- You must participate in the International Ministry Awareness week presentations held in the fall after your return.

 - Students travel to Indianapolis, Ind., to learn about the Umoja Project in Kenya, a partnership that assists children living in vulnerable households by providing support for education, food security, basic personal care and household needs, as well as emotional and spiritual support.

 - Students then spend 8 weeks in Kenya working with the leaders of the Umoja project, building the long-term capacity of the community to care for children by strengthening congregations, schools, and household guardians.
 Divinity School students participate by teaching in the local schools and building relationships with Kenyans through shared community and ecclesial life.